Nicko94/WaterBucketChallenge/README.md

 The project consists of three primary layers:

-1. API Layer: Handles incoming requests (WaterBucketController).
+1. **API Layer:** Handles incoming requests (WaterBucketController).

-2. Application Layer: Contains services and DTOs for request/response handling.
+2. **Application Layer:** Contains Services and DTOs for Request/Response handling.

-3. Domain layer: Includes the Node entity to represent the state in each step.
+3. **Domain layer:** Includes the Node entity to represent the state in each step.

 ## Features
 - Solve the water bucket challenge with two buckets and a target amount.
-- Returns detailed steps in the solution path or errors when invalid inputs are provided.
+- Returns detailed steps in the solution path with the flag **"Solved"**.
 - Error handling for edge cases like when there's no solution possible or the input values are invalid.
 - Swagger is integrated for seamless testing.